Histories | Data Re-analysis | Eco-Systems

 - to explore what existing surveys of both formal and other cultural practices reveal about participation at the sub-national level

-- in conjunction with data and findings from our fieldwork in the UEP project’s six cultural ecosystem case study areas, to help refresh, develop and refine survey approaches to collecting and analysing participation data
+- to refresh, develop and refine survey approaches to collecting and analysing participation data

 We have been pursuing these aims in several ways.
 Up to now our research in this Work Package has mostly focused on Taking Part.
 The National Survey of Culture, Leisure and Sport (TP).
-Here we have created a new approach to segmenting lifestyles using cluster analysis, combining indicators across the complete range of culture and sport variables together with the Survey’s rarely analysed ‘free time’ fields.
+Here we have created a new approach to segmenting lifestyles using Multiple Factor Analysis, combining indicators across the complete range of culture and sport variables together with the Survey’s rarely analysed ‘free time’ fields.

 Our attempts to distil representative local level patterns of participation in TP have been less successful.
 Although we were granted access to a ‘rolled up’ version of the data containing all waves carried out between the survey’s inception in 2005 and the beginning of 2012, we found that survey respondent numbers were still too small locally to pursue viable area level analysis.
 However we have been attempting to integrate findings from analysis as Government Region level with our case study work.

-We are now moving on within this Work Package (2) to a third type of analysis, which looks into how types and patterns of participation are related to biographical time and the life course trajectories.
+We are now moving on within our data re-analysis work to a third type of analysis, which looks into how types and patterns of participation are related to biographical time and the life course trajectories.
 For this we are using data from two of the British Cohort Studies: BCS70 and the (1958) National Child Development Study.